The Department of Sociology at the University of Washington values diversity, equality, and inclusivity in our community.

 The Department of Sociology's commitment to promoting diversity, both at the University of Washington and in the larger communities in which we live and work, takes a variety of forms.

 - Cutting-edge research and inclusive coursework.
 Our faculty includes preeminent scholars who do cutting-edge research on race and ethnicity, gender and sexuality, and social inequality.
 This expertise is realized not just in our research, but also our curricula.
 Our department specializes in offering classes that reflect the diversity of social life and that introduce students to the study of social stratification and inequality around the globe, and we are committed to offering courses that meet the University’s diversity requirement.
+To ensure that our classrooms are welcoming environments to all students, especially those from systematically marginalized groups, harassment will not be tolerated in the classroom or other instructional spaces.
+If students use language or gestures that undermine the learning of another student, they may be asked to leave the classroom.
+Any student who has concerns or questions about the appropriateness of the behavior of others in their classroom is encouraged to bring these concerns to the attention of the Sociology Department, either by discussing this with their TA, Professor, a Sociology advisor, or one of the members of the Department’s Diversity Committee.

 - Community involvement.
 Our faculty members regularly contribute to local and national conversations on issues like race and class, and for over fifteen years the sociology department has offered majors the chance to participate in our service learning and community engagement programs.